 When the executor takes charge of your estate, they become the trustee of your assets.
 They will hold the assets in trust until all your assets are distributed to your beneficiaries.

 It makes sense that you should choose carefully when appointing an executor.
 If your estate is complex or highly valued, it could be wise to appoint a professional executor.

 A will is valid until it is replaced by a new will, revoked in writing, or intentionally destroyed by the testator.

 Whether you should rewrite your will depends on the circumstances and if your will is still an accurate reflection of your intentions in your current circumstances.

 Circumstances that may warrant a new will:

 Wills can be contested on any of the following grounds:

-If you want to exclude someone, like a child or a spouse, you should do so expressly to avoid any uncertainty.
+** TIPS: If you want to exclude someone, like a child or a spouse, you should do so expressly to avoid uncertainty.
 If there is any reason to doubt your soundness of mind, it is wise to have a doctor examine you and certify that you are of sound mind and capable of writing a will.

 Drawing up a valid will might be one of the most significant things you do in your lifetime.
 People often ask when they should draw up a will.

-If you want to be sure that your will is valid and clear and that your wishes are correctly executed after your death, you should consult a lawyer for advice and guidance on drawing up a valid will.
+If you want to be sure that your will is valid and transparent and that your wishes are correctly executed after your death, you should consult a lawyer for advice and guidance on drawing up a valid will.